 Creating a content security policy (CSP) means configuring a web page’s values so that you can control the resources your user agent is allowed to load.
 It requires code in the HTTP header of a web page.
-One common CSP is having your server specify that data transfers come only from HTTPS websites, thereby adding a level of security to your software, and thus your hardware.

 The clarion call for HTTPS seems ubiquitous these days.
 However, while users are encouraged to seek out only HTTPS versions of websites, they protect your business side of the house just as much.

 In short, HTTPS and the Secure Sockets Layer (SSL) Certificate create a secret handshake between your website and the user to ensure no one else can gain entry during that person’s session.
 In addition, codes are encrypted before they are exchanged, keeping everyone safer from hackers than a traditional HTTP.

 How Automation Can Track Your Corporate Website Protection and Strengthen Your ERM Strategy

 Once you have reviewed and mitigated your risks, you need to monitor your controls continuously.
 Unfortunately, the static corporate website seems less concerned with the variety and complexity of information security requirements.
 As a result, your corporate blog or website offers a weakness that malicious attackers can exploit.

 An automated GRC platform allows you to control and track the needed reviews.
 The RiskOptics ROAR Platform, for example, offers the ability to set priorities, assign tasks, and track whether the designated person has completed the job.
 By delegating these responsibilities and quickly reviewing their completion status, you engage more fully in your monitoring.